At a time when there is a great disparity in educational

 we as a nation are to compete in the technology markets of the 21st century…

-- To School Districts: Announcing Student Spaceflight Experiment Program (SSEP) Mission 5 to the International Space Station for 2013-14 May 14, 2013
+- New Flight Opportunity for School Districts: Announcing Student Spaceflight Experiments Program (SSEP) Mission 12 to the International Space Station, Starting September 2017 (3/5/2017)

 The National Center for Earth and Space Science Education (NCESSE) creates and oversees national programs addressing science, technology, engineering, and mathematics (STEM) education, with a focus on earth and space.
 Programs are designed to provide an authentic window on science as a human endeavor, and to inspire … then educate.